About Me

 I come from the school of classic hip-hop, so it is in my DNA.

-I am a proud Prince scholar and an active member of the purple community.
+I am a proud music scholar and an active presenter in academia.

 I am an avid collector (preserver) and consume of all things pertaining to Black art, music, and film.